This cargo ship's captain died aboard. The crew was stuck at sea for weeks, with a potential Covid outbreak on its hands - KTVZ

 Many crew extended their contracts by several months to keep supplies of food, fuel and medicine flowing around the world, according to shipping companies and labor unions.
 Some of them haven’t seen land in 18 months.
 Months at sea without a break has taken its toll on crews, with fatigue and mental illness a threat to safety.

 In an ITF seafarers poll in March this year, 67% of the 593 respondents reported seeing signs of mental health issues, depression, and suicidal ideation among crew members.
 However, when asked if they themselves were experiencing mental health problems, just 52% of seafarers agreed.
-“People are recognizing the distress in others, but are trying to get through it and think that they’re coping, but other people around them can see that they’re not,” McCourt said.
+Barcellona said the results showed that seafarers could see the situation deteriorating for others on board, but were ignoring how the pandemic was affecting their own mental health.

 About 80% of world goods trade by volume is carried on ships, according to the United Nations World Conference on Trade and Development.
 The pandemic has thrown the shipping industry into chaos.
 Access to ports has been restricted and planes grounded, making it impossible to move workers from one part of the world to another and to swap crews.